Trewaters/soar/public/help/sequences/create-sequence.md

 A: No, you must be logged in to create and save sequences.
 Sequences are saved to your personal account so you can access them across devices and sessions.

-**Q: What happens to my sequence if I delete a series that's in it?**
+**Q: What happens to my sequence if I delete a flow that's in it?**

-A: When you delete a series from your library, sequences containing that series may show the series as "unavailable."
-It's best to edit sequences and remove references to series before deleting them from your library.
+A: When you delete a flow from your library, sequences containing that flow may show the flow as "unavailable."
+It's best to edit sequences and remove references to flow before deleting them from your library.

 **Q: How do I know if my sequence flows well?**

-A: Use the poses preview feature to review how poses transition from one series to the next.
-Navigate through each series in your sequence and look for smooth progressions in intensity, logical body positioning, and balanced work across different body areas.
+A: Use the poses preview feature to review how poses transition from one flow to the next.
+Navigate through each flow in your sequence and look for smooth progressions in intensity, logical body positioning, and balanced work across different body areas.

 ## Need More Help?

 - **Practice Your Sequences**: Visit the Practice Sequences page to use your created sequences
 - **Edit Sequences**: Modify existing sequences from the sequence detail page
-- **Create Series**: Build more building blocks at `/navigator/flows/createSeries`
+- **Create Flow**: Build more building blocks at `/navigator/flows/createSeries`
 - **Contact Support**: Questions?
 Reach out to support@happyyoga.app